"In the end… you really did bring me to Japan."

 Three times.

-So I personally went to their residence once again and had a… "peaceful and pleasant" conversation with the head of the family, Makihisa Tohno.
+So I went personally to their residence again and had a… "peaceful and pleasant" conversation with the head of the family, Makihisa Tohno.

 A wise decision, I'd say.

-During that year, I also taught them magic—not the magecraft of this world, but magic from my own.
+During that year, I also taught them magic.

-And, just to be safe, I granted them a few abilities that would help them use those spells.
+And just to be safe, I granted them a few abilities to help them use it.

-Just enough to ensure they could protect themselves in case something happened in my absence.
+Just enough for them to protect themselves if something happened in my absence.

 I don't like relying on luck.